GitTools/GitReleaseManager/docs/input/docs/commands/init.md

 Title: Init
 ---

-The Init command is used to create GitReleaseManager.yaml which controls the configurable options of GitReleaseManager
+The Init command is used to create a GitReleaseManager configuration file which controls the configurable options of GitReleaseManager

 ## **Optional Parameters**